(1) A private company limited by guarantee that immediately before the commencement of this Part—

 (b) had a name that did not include the word “limited” or any of the permitted alternatives,

-is exempt from section 59 (requirement to have name ending with “limited” or permitted alternative) so long as it continues to
+is exempt from section 59 (requirement to have name ending with “limited” or

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.